-The clocks have changed and sadly the nights are getting shorter (hello, darkness from 4pm- we’ve missed you!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there is plenty of things to do in Glasgow this November.
-This month will see old and new events arrive in the city like the long-awaited Christmas markets and festivals to the latest outdoor activities such as GlasGLOW and cycling.
-So, it’s time to wrap up, explore the city and beyond, as well as tuck in to some comforting food and drink- it’s the only way to do November in Glasgow.
+The clocks have changed and sadly the nights are getting shorter (Hello, darkness from 4pm- we’ve missed you!
+Not!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there is plenty of things to do in Glasgow this November.
+This month will see old and new events arrive in the city like the adorable sausage dog pup-up café and the latest outdoor activities such as GlasGLOW.
+So, it’s time to wrap up, explore the city and beyond, as well as tuck into some comforting food and drink- it’s the only way to do November in Glasgow.
 And to give you plenty of inspiration, check out our guide to the best things to do in Glasgow to make for an unbelievably fab November.

-Known from generation to generation as one of the most iconic movie franchises of all time, the very best of Bond is coming to Glasgow this November– but not as you know it.
-Making up part of Fever’s best-selling Candlelight Concert series – which has taken up residence at the stunning Òran Mór – fans will be able to immerse themselves in the famous soundtrack like never before, with a number of the movie’s biggest title tracks in store for the special concert.
+Known from generation to generation as one of the most iconic band of all time, the very best of Queen is coming to Glasgow this November– but not as you know it.
+Making up part of Fever’s best-selling Candlelight Concert series – which has taken up residence at the stunning Òran Mór – fans will be able to immerse themselves in the famous songs like never before, with a number of the band’s biggest tracks in store for the special concert.
+Expect to sing along to Under Pressure, We Will Rock You, Bohemian Rhapsody and Somebody To Love.
 Grab your tickets here.

 4. Dance in a club powered by body heat

 Ready to drift away from all your worries?
-Well, hang tight as Fever have the solution with these ferry impressive jazz candlelight concerts coming to Glasgow this November.
+Well, hang tight as Fever have the solution with a ferry impressive jazz candlelight concert coming to Glasgow on November 26.
 Hop on board the splendid ship, the Glenlee, which will be transformed to create a unique jazz club vibe.
 There will be some truly magical jazz performances at these candlelight concerts, where you’ll hear the greatest jazz classics streaming merrily from the bow to the stern and beyond.
 Get your tickets here.

-8. Tuck into some delicious sushi and help plant a tree at the same time
+8. Tuck into some delicious ramen at Mikaku